SomeGTAVCCodes/GTA-Vice-City-PS2/PS2 Mods - Quick Sheet.md

 Author:			TKBS
 Date:			2025 - April
 Info: 			Quick List of Mods, Cheats, & info for further dev.
-Notes:			Based on Target Version PAL 2003 2.03, but can be applied to all regions & versions.
+Notes:			Based on Target Version PAL 2003 2.03 & can be applied to all regions & versions.

 The base game that should be used is PAL or NTSC 2003;-
 * 2004 is generally regarded as too much change, dialogue etc.
-* 2002 has too many bugs.
+* 2002 has too many bugs (save game bug).
-* 2003 is the happy medium which leaves only 1 issue on PS2 Hardware the Teargas, an easy fix for someone who can make cheats, sadly no-one has bothered.
+* 2003 is the happy medium which leaves only 1 issue on PS2 Hardware the Teargas, an easy fix for someone who can make cheats wtih asm knowledge, sadly no-one has bothered.
-* NTSC 2003 is a few days behind PAL, with the only benefit being the Hz, which can be patched at loss of existing save game support for pal users.
+* NTSC 2003 is a few days behind PAL, therefore it is assumed some beneficial minor updates may have occured to the PAL version, with the only benefit of NTSC being the Hz, which can be patched to PAL - at loss of existing save game support for pal users.

 The following changes should be made to the NTSC or PAL 2003 version to make it the 'best' version available.